HULKs/rust-getting-started/slides/slides.typ

       If you are using Visual Studio Code, follow these steps:

       - In the left pane, select _Extensions_
-      - Search for `rust-analyzer` and install that extension ],
+      - Search install the `rust-analyzer` extension ],
   )
 ]